aeternity/aepp-sdk-js/docs/contrib/README.md

 ## Principles

-The Javascript SDK wraps the æternity API explosed by [Node's Swagger file].
+The Javascript SDK wraps the æternity API exposed by [Node's Swagger file].
 It aims to abstract the API, while still providing low-level access to it's endpoints, when necessary.